 What do you like best about blogging?

 I like the fact that I can work where I want and when I want.
-I also like the fact that the potential for income is nearly unlimited.
-Our blog grew from making almost no money to the point where it makes well over six figures on its own since we started.
-I can’t think of another side hustle where the potential is so great.
+I also like the fact that the income potential is nearly unlimited.
+Our blog has grown from making almost no money to the point where it has made well over six figures on its own since we started.
+I can’t think of another side hustle with great potential.

 I know that blogging has opened doors for you.
 You went from freelancing to full-time.
 How was that transition for you?